LABROPSIS XANTHONOTA - (RANDALL, 1981)

 Distribution

-Indo-West Pacific: East Africa, Madagascar, Seychelles and western Mascarenes east to Micronesia, Samoa and Tonga, north to Japan and Ogasawara Islands, south to Australia and Loyalty Islands (New Caledonia).
+Indo-West Pacific: East Africa, Madagascar, Seychelles and western Mascarenes (La Réunion, Mauritius) east to Micronesia, Samoa and Tonga, north to Japan and Ogasawara Islands (Japan), south to northern Australia and Loyalty Islands (New Caledonia).

 Biology